 Please remember that the Student Records and Registration Office have limited your registration period to eight semesters (writing period plus two semesters for assessment of your thesis and its defense) and that you will not be able to re-register for any higher semester unless you submit proof that your writing period has been extended by the Committe for Doctoral Examinations.

-Six copies of your doctoral thesis as well as the filled-in application form for the Opening of the Doctoral Procedure (pdf) are to be submitted to the Early Career Support.
+Six printed and bound copies of your doctoral thesis, one electronic copy on a data medium as well as the filled-in application form for the Opening of the Doctoral Procedure (pdf) are to be submitted to the Early Career Support.

 The Committee for Doctoral Examinations will open the doctoral procedure and appoint a doctoral commission which consists of five members and is usually headed by the supervisor.

-The assessors of your doctoral thesis are entitled to an assessment period of ten weeks.
-They will submit their assessments to the Early Career Support.
-Since the Committee for Doctoral Examinations always request that the assessments be made available to the doctoral candidates and the other members of the doctoral commission, you should receive the assessments directly from your assessors.
-Please make sure that you acknowledge your assessors´ critique and deal with it in your defense.
+The reviewers of your doctoral thesis are entitled to an assessment period of ten weeks.
+They will submit their reviews to the Early Career Support.
+Since the Committee for Doctoral Examinations always request that the reviews be made available to the doctoral candidates and the other members of the doctoral commission, you should receive the reviews directly from your reviewers.
+Please make sure that you acknowledge your reviewers´ critique and deal with it in your defense.

-Beginning and end of all periods of stasis are being announced on the notice board of the Early Career Support.
+Beginning and end of all periods of stasis are being announced per mail to all authorized members of the staff.
 The period of stasis has to be observed at all events.

 The disputation may not take place before the period of stasis has run out.
 Your doctoral commission and its chair person in particular is expected to make mutual arrangements for the defense date and invite the doctoral candidate as well as the members of the commission to the defense.
 It is mandatory that every single member of the commission attends the defence and participates in the decision on the grades.
 Should a commission member be foreseeably unable to attend, either a new defense date must be agreed upon or an application filed with the Committee for Doctoral Examinations to appoint a substitute member.